OR WAIT 15 SECS

 The varicella virus causes both chickenpox and herpes zoster, which occurs when a latent virus in the brain becomes reactivated and causes a painful rash on the skin, leading to severe pain and burning along nerves.
 Zoster affects people with compromised immune systems, such as the elderly.
-Since 1995, when the varicella vaccine was first introduced in the
+Since 1995, when the varicella vaccine was first introduced in the United States, it has greatly reduced the number of chickenpox cases and deaths from varicella.
+The vaccine may also have a key role in preventing zoster.

 Even though it has been shown that varicella vaccine has had a major impact on the epidemiology of chickenpox in the United States, we do not know what impact, if any, the widespread use of varicella vaccine will have on the epidemiology of herpes zoster or shinglesits incidence, age distribution and severity, said Marietta Vazquez, MD, an author on the article and assistant professor in the department of pediatrics at Yale School of Medicine.